rse-ops/landscape/_includes/paper/culture.md

 # A Harder Challenge is Changing Culture

-If DevOps is a culture and community that emphasizes collaboration between \"operations\" and \"development,\" would RSE-ops be the same idea but focusing on the collaboration between HPC system administrators, and research software engineers?
+If DevOps is a culture and community that emphasizes collaboration between "operations" and "development," would RSE-ops be the same idea but focusing on the collaboration between HPC system administrators, and research software engineers?
 And instead of automating services, would we want to automate scientific workflows,